-When the heart begins to pump blood into the blood vessels, the amount of blood pumped from the heart depends mainly on the elasticity of the blood vessels throughout the body; that is, when the blood vessels are naturally flexible, the heart does not need much effort to pump blood to all parts of the body (because Resist blood vessels to change size as a result of the passage of a quantity of blood as a result of contraction of the heart is minor because the elasticity of those blood vessels is in the appropriate range) If the elasticity of the blood vessels is less than what it is in the first case, the heart will need a higher effort to pump blood into the blood vessels because of the higher resistance that the heart faces from the blood vessels, which leads to pumping more blood into the blood vessels.
+When the heart begins to pump blood into the blood vessels, the amount of blood pumped from the heart depends mainly on the elasticity of the blood vessels throughout the body; that is, when the blood vessels are naturally flexible, the heart does not need much effort to pump blood to all parts of the body (because the resistance from blood vessels to change size due to the passage of blood during heart contraction is minor, as the elasticity of those blood vessels is within the appropriate range).
+If the elasticity of the blood vessels is less than what it is in the first case, the heart will need a higher effort to pump blood into the blood vessels because of the higher resistance that the heart faces from the blood vessels, which leads to pumping more blood into the blood vessels.